mathworks/matlab-teamcity-plugin/CONFIGDOC.md

 ### Run MATLAB Command
 The **Run MATLAB Command** step enables you to run MATLAB scripts, functions, and statements.
 You can use this step to customize your test run or add a step in MATLAB to your build.

-To configure the **Run MATLAB Command** step, first specify the MATLAB executable to use for the step.
+To configure the **Run MATLAB Command** step, first specify the MATLAB executable and optional startup options to use for the step.
 Then, specify the MATLAB script, function, or statement you want to execute in the **Command** box.
 If you specify more than one script, function, or statement, use a comma or semicolon to separate them.
 If you want to run a script or function, do not specify the file extension.
 For example, use MATLAB R2023b to run a script named `myscript.m` in the root of your repository.

 ![run_matlab_command](https://github.com/mathworks/matlab-teamcity-plugin/assets/48831250/d2f049be-945b-4e54-9e22-fda7684a68d9)